 But it does take work.
 Back in the day, when I was drowning in student loans, the financial strategy that eventually got me back afloat was the 50/20/30 budgeting rule.

-And, as Erin Lowry notes on the Magnify Money blog, "Don't despair.
-There are plenty of avenues you can take in order to rehabilitate your credit score."
+And there are plenty of avenues you can take in order to rehabilitate your credit score.